dsv-data-science/dsv-data-science.github.io/projects.md

 <br>
 <div class="jumbotron">
 <p>
-    Our group is involved in several national projects in the area of data science with applications in <b>healthcare</b>, <b>law</b>, <b>public health policies for pandemics</b>, and <b>finance</b>.
-Our current project collaborators include other academic/research institutions, public authorities, healthcare providers, as well as industrial peers.
-The group has successfully completed several national and international projects in the broader area of data science and its applications.
-Our results comprise a number of peer-reviewed <a href="publications.html">publications</a>, source code packages, and demos.</p>
+    The group is currently involved in several national projects within the area of <b>data science</b> and its applications to <b>healthcare</b>, <b>law</b>, <b>public health policies for pandemics</b>, and <b>finance</b>.
+Current project collaborators include other academic and research institutions, public authorities, healthcare providers, as well as industrial peers.
+The group has successfully completed several national and international projects resultng in peer-reviewed <a href="publications.html">publications</a>, source code packages, and demos.</p>
 </div>

 <div class="card-columns">